 When the ball becomes dead for any reason other than the fall of a wicket, or is called dead by an umpire, unless there is specific provision otherwise in the Laws, any runs for penalties awarded to either side shall be scored.
 Note however the provisions of Laws 23.3 (Leg byes not to be awarded) and 28.3 (Protective helmets belonging to the fielding side).

 Additionally the batting side shall be credited with,

-all runs completed by the batsmen before the incident or call of Dead ball
+all runs completed by the batter before the incident or call of Dead ball

-and the run in progress if the batsmen had already crossed at the instant of the incident or call of Dead ball.
-Note specifically, however, the provisions of Law 41.5.8 (Deliberate distraction, deception or obstruction of batsman).
+and the run in progress if the batter shad already crossed at the instant of the incident or call of Dead ball.
+Note specifically, however, the provisions of Law 41.5.8 (Deliberate distraction, deception or obstruction of a batter).